lumpsoid/blog-data-eater/_posts/2023-07-02-using-xinitrc-to-start-nixos.md

 # Startx
 After rebuilding, restart your system and log in as your user.
 Finally, execute the `startx` command, and if your graphics driver is properly configured, everything should work seamlessly.

-# Conclusion
-In conclusion, by leveraging the power of xinitrc, you can take your NixOS customization to the next level.
-Whether you're tweaking keymaps, merging resources, or starting your favorite programs, xinitrc offers a flexible way to shape your NixOS experience.